-- Direct ownership and/or operation of a gambling establishment. - Manufacturing of specialised equipment used exclusively for gambling. - Supporting products or services, including financial products or services, used exclusively for, or related to gambling.
+- Direct ownership and/or operation of a gambling establishment. - Manufacturing of specialised equipment used exclusively for gambling. - Supporting products or services, including financial products or services, used exclusively for gambling.

 We adhere to the following international standards:

 - European Gaming Standards (2007). - European Betting & Gaming Association Standards (2011)